-Regardless of size, the GDPR (and of course in the UK the DPA 2018) will impact all businesses, especially those processing large amounts of personal data or special category (sensitive) data.
+Regardless of size, the GDPR (and of course in the UK the DPA 2018) will impact all businesses, especially those processing large amounts of Information which relates to an identified or identifiable natural person.... or special category (sensitive) data.

 The Information Commissioners Office (ICO) who is the regulator for the UK, released the following statistics on the 14th May 2018, showing a 17% increase in reported data breaches compared to the previous quarter.
 Demonstrating that awareness around data protection is rising and having the correct processes and procedures in place is essential.

 How will the new regulations impact your business?

 You will need to know; what categories of data you A series of actions or steps taken in order to achieve a particular end.... and if it includes sensitive (e.g. race, religion, health, criminal) data, Where it is stored, who has access to it and why?
 Keeping in mind that no processing can happen without having a lawful basis (you have 6 to choose from) to process the personal information in the first instance.
 You will need to understand the data flow and all potential risk areas within your business.
 This can be achieved by carrying out an Impact Assessment that will also highlight areas where data is retained for longer than required or unlawfully duplicated.

 You cannot risk ignoring a data breach.
 Apart from those fines you’ve heard so much about, 72 hours is not a long time and ensuring you have the correct processes in place is essential.
 At a minimum, all data facing staff should receive relevant training on data protection and breach reporting to ensure they understand what a breach is, the terminology and internal processes.
 Subsequent refresher courses and new joiner training is essential to ensure ongoing staff awareness and your ability to demonstrate compliance.